hushmesh/slate/source/includes/_app_example.md

 In this section we are going to explore simple application  [hushsafe.com](https://hushsafe.com/) that demonstrates the unique security capabilities enabled by the mesh.

-We are going to use meshin button and auth experience, getting user's data and to use storage API.
+We are going to use mesh in button and auth experience, getting user's data and to use storage API.

 ## Application stack